-Red Wing Academy is open to non-beginner violin, viola, cello, bass, guitar, mandolin and banjo students.
+Red Wing Academy is open to non-beginner violin, viola, cello, bass, guitar, mandolin and banjo students ages 5 – 19.
 Students will receive individual and group instruction from highly trained music teachers and will also be coached by members of The Steel Wheels throughout the week.
-Daily curriculum will include group classes, mini lessons, improv and jam sessions, technique and tone development, stage performance, electives, recreation, panel discussions, and more.
+Daily curriculum will include group classes, mini lessons, improv and jam sessions, technique and tone development, stage performance, electives, recreation, panel discussions, showcases, and more.
 Each day will close with a camp wide rehearsal to practice for Red Wing performance.

 We see the old lines between instruction and play dissolving, bringing the spirit of traditional American music into the classroom, and fusing the culture of festivals with expert training in string instruments and live performance.